-Regulatory Guides are issued to describe and make available to the public methods acceptable to the NRC staff of implementing specific parts of the Commission's regulations, to delineate techniques used by the staff in evalu ating specific problems or postulated accidents, or to provide guidance to appli cants.
-Regulatory Guides are not substitutes for regulations, and compliance with them is not required.
-Methods and solutions different from those set out in the guides will be acceptable if they provide a basis for the findings requisite to the issuance or continuance of a permit or license by the Commission
+Regulatory Guides are itsued to describe and make available to the public mathods acceptable to the NRC staff of implementing -gacific gars int the Commission's regulations to delineate techniques used by the staff in availa sting specific problems or postulated accidents or to provide guidance to appli cants.
+Regulatory Guides are not substitutes for regulations and sumpliance with them is not regulated.
+Mathods and solutions of literent frem those set out in the guides will be acceptable if they provide a basis for the findings regulated to the guides will be acceptable if they provide a basis for the findings regulated to the guides will be acceptable if they provide a basis for the findings regulated to the issuance or continuance of a permit or iicanse by the Commission

-Comments and suggestions for improvements in these guides are encouraged Continents and guides will be revised, as appropriate, to accommodate com at all times, and guides will be revised, as appropriate, to accommodate com ments and to reflect new information or experience.
-However, comments on this guide, if received within about two months after its issuance will be par-ticularly useful in evaluating the need for an early revision.
-Comments should be sent to the Secretary of the Commission, U.S. Nuclear Regulatory Commission, Washington, D.C.
-20555, Attention Docketing and Service Section
+Comments and suggestions for improvements in linese guides are encouraged at all times and guides will be revised as appropriate to accommodate com-ments and to reflect new information or experience.
+However, comments ne-ries guide, there end will be how compile after its issuent a will be par-ticularly useful in evaluating the need for an actly revision.

+Comments should be sent to the Secretary of the Commission U.S. Nuriwar Requistory Commission Washington D.C.
+2055 Attention Docksting and Service Section

-The guides are issued in the following ten broad divisions
+The guides are issued withe following ten broad devisions

-1. Power Reactors
+1 Power Reactors

-- 2. Research and Test Reactors 3.
-Fuels and Materials Facilities
+2 Research and Test Reactors

+3 Funits and Materials Facotres

-- 4. Environmental and Siting
+4 Environmental and Siring

-- 8. Occupational Health 9.
-Antitrust Review

-6. Products

-7. Transportation

-5. Materials and Plant Protection 10.
-General
+5 Waterials and Plant Protection

+- 6 Products

+7 Transportation

+8 Occupational Health

+9 Antitrust Review

+10 General

-Copies of published guides may be obtained by written request indicating the divisions desired to the U.S. Nuclear Regulatory Commission Washington, D.C.
-20555.
-Attention: Director, Office of Standards Development and the second second
+Copies of published guides may be obtained by written request indicating the divisions desired to the U.S. Nuclear Requestory Lammission, Washington, D.C.
+2056 Attention, Director Office of Standards Development